robclark56/RaspiBolt-Extras/RB_extra_01.md

 [All Extras](README.md) / [Lights Out](https://github.com/robclark56/RaspiBolt-Extras/blob/master/README.md#the-lights-out-raspibolt) / Auto Wallet Unlock

+# DISCLAIMER #
+If you store your Wallet Password anywhere you risk loosing 100% of your wallet funds to bad actors.
+By implementing any of this guide, you accept 100% of any risk.

 # Introduction #
-This guide explains how to automatically unlock the RaspiBolt LND wallet using a computer at a different location.
+This guide explains how to automatically unlock the [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) Lighting (lnd) wallet using a computer at a different location.
 The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and is unattended - e.g. a power failure.

 If the wallet remains unlocked, the lnd server is effectively offline and can not participate in the Lightning Network.

 This guide uses a free virtual machine on [Google Cloud Platform](https://cloud.google.com/), but any 24/7 linux server to which you have access should work.
 It could be another Raspberry Pi at a different location.

 # Security #
 To unlock a wallet, the password must be entered.
-If that password is stored on the RaspiBolt, the wallet funds are vulnerable to anyone with physical access to the RaspiBolt.
+If that password is stored on the RaspiBolt, the wallet funds are possibly vulnerable to someone with physical access to the RaspiBolt.
 This guide uses a remote computer to store the Password, but limits the functionality that the remote computer can perform; specifically it can not spend any wallet funds.

 |Hacker access after RaspiBolt reboot| Hacker Can ...|Hacker Can Not ...|